 Seasonal mobility is the biggest feature of Tibetan nomads.
 Each year during February and March nomads scattered in the north of Tibet will migrate down to southern pastures and spend the summer there.
 The nomadic caravan moves slowly and stays in place for a couple of days before moving on.
 The entire journey takes about three months and nomads will spend the whole summer in summer pastures and move north again in August.

 Nowadays most of the nomads are semi-nomadic, and they have a permanent settlement for winter, restarting their pastoral life elsewhere as winter ends.
-For most nomads, relocation takes normally 4-5 days, and can last as long as 3-4 months.
+For most nomads, a relocation takes normally 4-5 days, and can last as long as 3-4 months.
 The nomads can relocate their herds to follow the grazing up to ten times a year.